 When: Conducted before the start of all projects.

-Who: Activity completed by workers with assistance from the Safety Coordinator, Project Coordinator and third party stakeholders.
+Who: Completed by workers with assistance from the Safety Administrator, Project Coordinator and third party stakeholders.

-Approval Required from: Safety Coordinator or Project Coordinator.
+Approval Required from: Safety Administrator or Project Coordinator.

 - Annually for reoccurring projects.